Published since April · 2026

 4.4M

-Residents of Bali reliant on this infrastructure, plus several million annual visitors.
+Residents of Bali, plus several million annual visitors, sharing the same air.

 9